IBM/chopstix/docs/workflow.md

 # Example workflow

-This document explains how to **_Generate a microbenchmark from the most representative function invocation of the most hot function of a benchmark_**
+This document explains how to **_generate a microbenchmark from the most representative function invocation of the hottest function of a benchmark_**.
+To do so, the following high level steps are required:

+1. Profile the benchmark to get the _hottest_ function of the benchmark.
+2. Profile the function of interest to get the behavior per invocation.
+3. Select the invocation of interest based on clustering analysis.
+4. Trace the invocation of interest to generate the corresponding Microprobe test files (MPTs).
+5. Generate a microbenchmark from the MPTs.
+6. (Optional) Trace microbenchmark detailed memory access pattern.
+7. (Optional) Regenerate microbenchmark using MPTs and detailed memory access pattern.